Best Books For Writers To Learn The Craft (Writing, Storytelling, Plot Outline)

 Okay, this is not your average Writer’s Guide and it wouldn’t be very Stephen King if it were.
 Part memoir, it feels like a friend keeps saying “get your shit together and write.
 Just write and read as much as you can,” which is in fact, the best advice anyone could ever give you whether you’re a beginner or a veteran.

-If you read a lot, you develop a natural instinct, an inner voice that knowingly adds that twist where it’s needed and drops that hot line just on time.
+If you read a lot, you develop a natural instinct, an inner voice that knowingly adds that twist where needed and drops that hot line just on time.
 King takes you through his own writing journey adding his two cents like a lifelong pal and according to his zero bullshit policy we all know and love: make writing a habit, find your writing nook and write, make it visual without being overly descriptive (+ advice and writing tips).

 An awesome reading experience written with an uncanny sense of humor.
 Click here to get the book on Amazon